kubernetes/community/sig-architecture/api-review-process.md

 # What APIs need to be reviewed?

-* What are the kind of reviews?
+## Mandatory

-    * **mandatory**: The changer is expected to submit the changes to API review, and the change is blocked on the API reviewer approval
+The changer is expected to submit the changes to API review, and the change is blocked on the API reviewer approval.
+As a general rule of thumb, anything that is considered to be part of "core Kubernetes" requires a mandatory API review.
+The list below outlines what are considered Kubernetes core APIs:

-    * **voluntary**: Changer can request a review, or a 3rd party can nominate the API for review.
-The review comments are recommendations.
+* All API implementations (including alpha versions) that are part of core Kubernetes must be reviewed, including CRDs, so user experience across the Kubernetes ecosystem is consistent.

-* Which projects are in scope?
+* github.com/kubernetes/kubernetes, and any kubernetes-* org projects it depends on are required to be reviewed.

-    * github.com/kubernetes/kubernetes, and any kubernetes-* org projects it depends on are required to be reviewed.   (mandatory)
+* Kubernetes-style API that uses a *.k8s.io or *.kubernetes.io name, e.g. "storage.k8s.io".

-    * Any kubernetes-style API that uses a *.k8s.io or *.kubernetes.io name, e.g. "storage.k8s.io" (mandatory)
+* "Critical" or other “highly-integrated” APIs, such as our extension points in the node, apiserver, and controllers.
+This includes CSI, CNI, CRI, and CPI.

-    * "Critical" or other “highly-integrated” APIs, such as our extension points in the node, apiserver, and controllers as defined by SIG Architecture [TBD].  (mandatory)
+## Voluntary

-    * any other github projects in the kubernetes-* orgs (informational, for now - may make mandatory in future)
+Voluntary reviews apply towards non-core APIs that do not meet the [mandatory](#mandatory) requirements listed above.
+Changer can request a review, or a 3rd party can nominate the API for review.
+The review comments are considered recommendations.

-    * Any projects that produce APIs (including CRDs) that are intended to work with kubectl and/or kube-apiserver. (informational - intent is to ensure consistent user experience across the Kubernetes ecosystem)
+* SIG sponsored CRD based APIs outside of the core that use the "*.x-k8s.io" namespace.

-* All API implementations (including alpha versions) that are part of kubernetes must be reviewed, including CRDs, so user experience across the Kubernetes ecosystem is consistent.
+* SIG sponsored subprojects that produce APIs (including CRDs) that outside of *.k8s.io or *.kubernetes.io API groups, and are intended to work with kubectl and/or kube-apiserver. (intent is to ensure consistent user experience across the Kubernetes ecosystem)

-* What parts of a PR are "API changes"?
+## What parts of a PR are "API changes"?

 * "Resource APIs" include the versioned data definition (pkg/apis/*/v*/types.go or OpenAPI for CRDs), validation (pkg/apis/*/validation.go or OpenAPI for CRDs).

 * Configuration files, flags, and command line arguments are all part of our user and script facing APIs and must be reviewed.

 * Compiled-in APIs of the kube-apiserver

 * Webhooks request/response formats in kube-apiserver

 * HTTP APIs in kubelet

 * plugins which are not covered by some other standards effort (e.g. CSI and CNI APIs would be deferred to those standards bodies)

 # Mechanics